Get insider access

 1. Best Robot Vacuum

-The Roborock S8+ is the best robot vacuum cleaner we've tested.
-This high-end robot vacuum has a dual-sensor navigation system, which combines a LIDAR sensor that maps out your home with a pair of 3D scanning cameras at the front of the vacuum.
-These cameras identify and, if necessary, avoid common obstacles like power cords, furniture legs, or even pet waste in real-time.
+The Roborock S8 Pro Ultra is the best robot vacuum cleaner we've tested.
+This high-end robot vacuum has a dual-sensor navigation system, which combines a LIDAR sensor that maps out your home with a structured light sensor at the front of the vacuum.
+The latter allows the S8 to identify and, if necessary, avoid common obstacles like power cords, furniture legs, or even pet waste in real-time.
 The vacuum can also store up to four floor maps, so you can use this model on any floor in your home.
 It can use its camera sensors to spot landmarks and automatically determine which room it's working in.
 It can also output a 3D representation of your home after mapping.
+You can also specify different cleaning settings for different rooms, set up no-go zones, or use the pin-and-go feature to direct it to a specific area to clean small spills.

 See our review